-2 Quick Steps to Stake Large Trees
+2 Quick Steps to Stake Large Trees2 mins read

-A newly planted tree is prone to bending or falling over due to wind, earth movement or man activities.
+A newly planted tree is prone to bending or falling over due to the wind, earth movement or man activities.
 To prevent damage on newly installed large trees, using hardwood stakes are needed for the trunk and roots to grow strong.

 Staking will vary on the size and type of tree.
 If it’s a small tree, you can use bamboo stakes and tree guards to get it done.
 However, large trees require a more sturdy yet economical option to keep it standing throughout its first year.

 Here’s a quick guide on how to stake large trees for durable support.

 First, you will need these landscape supplies to get started:

 - 2x hardwood stakes we recommend using a sturdy 38 x 38mm or 50 x 50mm stake for large trees

 - Tackler Gun

 The height of the stake will depend on your tree.
 The length should cover the trunk but not interfering with the branches.